fmerg/pymerkle/docs/api.rst

 Given any two intermediate states, a consistency proof is a path of hashes proving that the second is a valid later state of the first, i.e., that the tree has not been tampered with in the meanwhile.
-The following is a consistency proof for the states with three and five leaves respectively:
+Below the consistency proof for the states with three and five leaves respectively:

 .. code-block:: python